AR3441/Mod4TimeSeriesProject/README.md

 <img src = "https://github.com/AR3441/Mod4TimeSeriesProject/blob/master/Graphs/btc_monthly_preds.png" width = "600"/>

-This model also did well when tracking a general trend but did not do well when forecasting and like the base model, didn't account for shocks.
+This model also did well when tracking general trends but did not do well when forecasting and like the base model, didn't account for shocks.
 More information about this model can be seen in the MonthlyARIMA notebook.